The ships Anne and Little James: The wreck of Little James

-In the spring of 1624, Altham took Little James east to Maine with a sullen, hungry and mutinous crew.
+In the spring of 1624, Altham took Little James east to Maine with a sullen, hungry, and mutinous crew.
 While anchored at Pemaquid on a fishing and trading expedition, the crew mutinied and threatened Altham and master Bridges with the destruction of the ship.
 The crew forced Altham to go back to New Plymouth by small boat to find food.
-With the help of senior Pilgrim Edward Winslow, Altham rushed back to Pemaquid with some bread and peas, and were within a day’s sail of reaching Little James when they found that a second storm had disabled the ship in the harbor at Damariscove Island (now in Maine) where English seamen maintained a small fishing station.
-On the night of April 10, 1624, during another storm, the ship lost the grip of her anchors on the sea-floor once again when wind and waves forced her to crash onto rocks and topple over.
-And as the ship went over, two large holes were opened in her structure, drowning master John Bridges in the wreck and killing two crewmen, John Vow and Peter Morrett when their escape boat capsized and was struck by Little James's falling mainyard.
+With the help of senior Pilgrim Edward Winslow, Altham rushed back to Pemaquid with some bread and peas.
+They were within a day’s sail of reaching Little James when they found that a second storm had disabled the ship in the harbor at Damariscove Island (now in Maine) where English seamen maintained a small fishing station.
+On the night of April 10, 1624, during another storm, the ship lost the grip of her anchors on the sea floor once again when wind and waves caused her to crash onto rocks and topple over.
+As the ship went over, two large holes were opened in her structure, drowning master John Bridges in the wreck and killing two crewmen, John Vow and Peter Morrett, when their escape boat capsized and was struck by Little James's falling mainyard.
 Again Stephens and Fell mutinied and refused to help save the ship.

-Fortunately the masters of several ships in-port at Damariscove were available to inspect the Little James wreck and found she was fit for salvage.
+Fortunately the masters of several other ships in port at Damariscove were available to inspect the Little James wreck and found she was fit for salvage.
 They contacted William Bradford offering to salvage the ship if the Colony would meet their bill in beaver skins.
 Bradford sent the furs and work began with ship’s carpenters and coopers making great water-tight barrels which were tied to Little James and with that help the ship, with rising waters, was lifted off the rocks.
 All hands worked to haul the ship to a secure location where craftsmen made repairs at great expense to the Company.
 Within six weeks of the shipwreck, Little James was ready for sea again.
-But by this time the investors had become thoroughly frustrated by the misadventures of Little James which became quite costly to repair instead of making a good profit as was intended.
+But by this time the investors had become thoroughly frustrated by the misadventures of Little James which had become quite costly to repair instead of making a good profit as was intended.
 At this point William Bradford decided to send the ship and its crew back to England.